A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 where $q_\ell$ is the charge of lepton $\ell_i$.

-As an aside, for the fermions there is no equivalent to the bosonic universality coupling explored in \sref{sec:Zuniversalcplg}.
-For the $Z$ boson, this coupling arises as the basic $Z$ mass diagram [equivalent to \fref{fig:Wmassbosoncorrs}(i)] intrinsically incorporates six QL preon lines, and two co-ordinates to integrate over, permitting reduction to two preon lines when one of these integrals is performed.
-In contrast, the basic fermion mass diagram (\fref{fig:ActionOfK}) contains no intrinsic mechanism for adding extra preon lines.
-Although extra preons may be recruited from the QL, consistent normalisation \cite[\sref{QGsec:normWrtBgFields}]{pfeifer2020_R18} requires that integrating over the additional co-ordinate thus introduced will inevitably eliminate them again.
+As an aside, note that for the fermions there is no equivalent to the bosonic universality coupling explored in \sref{sec:Zuniversalcplg}.
+For the $Z$ boson, this coupling arises as the basic $Z$ mass diagram [equivalent to \fref{fig:Wmassbosoncorrsnew}(i)] intrinsically incorporates six background preon lines, and two co-ordinates to integrate over, permitting reduction to two preon lines when one of these integrals is performed.
+In contrast, the basic fermion mass diagram (\fref{fig:ActionOfK}) contains no intrinsic mechanism for adding extra preon lines to construct alternative pseudovacuum couplings.
+Although extra preons may be recruited from the pseudovacuum, consistent normalisation (\Psref{I}{sec:normWrtBgFields}) requires that integrating over the additional co-ordinate thus introduced will inevitably eliminate them again.